A Survivor Helps Other Survivors Process The Horrors Of The Las Vegas Mass Shooting

 Back home a few days later she realized there just wasn't much out there to help people process that night's horrors.
 "I noticed that there just was nothing in the news about resources, at least in the San Diego area," she says.

-"You know I had a couple of sleepless nights probably not unlike anybody else.
+"You know, I had a couple of sleepless nights probably not unlike anybody else.
 And I just wakened in a panic thinking about how many people would have invisible wounds."

-Dr. Ghaed called up the manager of local country music bar and dance hall, In Cahoots, in San Diego's Mission Valley area.
+Ghaed called up the manager of local country music bar and dance hall In Cahoots, in San Diego's Mission Valley area.
 She was a regular there and knew it was closed on Mondays.
 Could she offer free counseling meetings there on Mondays?

 The owner and manager said yes.

-She put out the word out through local TV and social media.
+She put the word out through local TV and social media.

-Just seven days after the shooting, she held her first support group — 42 Las Vegas shooting survivors showed up.
+Just seven days after the shooting, she held her first support group — and 42 Las Vegas shooting survivors showed up.

 "I knew that you have to talk about it.
 You have to.
 You have to think about it.
 You have to face it.
 You have to feel your feelings about it."

-Just about every Monday since the shooting, between 40 and 60 survivors come to the dance hall to meet and talk.
+Just about every Monday since the shooting, between 40 and 60 survivors have come to the dance hall to meet and talk.

-"I wanted to intervene quickly and teach people everything I knew about trauma about PTSD about depression about anxiety about how this develops barriers to recovery," she explains.
+"I wanted to intervene quickly and teach people everything I knew about trauma — about PTSD, about depression, about anxiety, about how this develops barriers to recovery," she explains.

 They meet together before splitting up into small groups of five or six.

 Ghaed helps guide the sessions and drops in on the small group discussions.
-The small groups were where, she says, people really open up: Trouble sleeping.
+The small groups are where, she says, people really open up: Trouble sleeping.
 Anxiety.
 Stress.
 People agitated by loud noises.

 Some sessions have titles such as "Why Avoidance Makes It Worse" and "Tips on Managing Nightmares."

-She had survivors coming who couldn't find a psychiatrist or psychologist in their own town, and are driving up to an hour or more to come to her Monday group.
+She had survivors coming who couldn't find a psychiatrist or psychologist in their own town and drove up to an hour or more to come to her Monday group.

 The groups were supposed to be two hours.
 They often ended up meeting for three hours — sometimes longer.